 Could Galakrond be the Dragonflight end-boss?
 What we know about Tyr, the dragonflights, and Galakrond

-With the announcement of the World of Warcraft: Dragonflight expansion, we learned some new bits of lore, revisited the past, and had reason to be excited for the future of WoW.
-The age of dragons ended at the end of Cataclym, beginning the age of mortals — but now it looks like the time of the dragons is coming again.
+With upcoming launch of the World of Warcraft: Dragonflight expansion on November 28, we’ve learned some new bits of lore, revisited the past, and had reason to be excited for the future of WoW.
+The age of dragons ended at the end of Cataclym, beginning the age of mortals — but now the time of the dragons has come again.
 The Dragon Isles were shut off from the world — even from the dragons themselves — at the time of the sundering, 10,000 years ago.
 Much like Pandaria, magic made it impossible for anyone to travel to the Dragon Isles.
 The dragons were locked away from their ancient home… until now.

-The power to allow the dragons to return was tied to a beacon in Tyrhold, and the mechanism to activate the beacon resembles Titan technology.
+The power to allow the dragons to return was tied to a beacon in Tyrhold, and the mechanism to activate the beacon is Titan technology.
 When the stone watchers guarding the beacon awoke — at least, the only one that hadn’t succumbed to the devastation of the elements — it was time for the dragons to come home.
-And that’s all the Dragonflight expansion story we’ve been given so far.

 We’ve encountered the dragons, especially aspects, before in WoW.
 There have been references to Tyr, a Titan-keeper, in game, and his background with the dragon aspects is laid out more in the book Dawn of the Aspects.
 So who is Tyr?
 What is their background?
-And what could this mean for the story of Dragonflight?
+And would could this mean for the final villain of Dragonflight?

 In the beginning, there were proto-dragons.